djpeterso23662/CrystalPalace/README.md

 with an equal-power cross-fade.

 Perspex is a fairly large module and is not skiff-friendly.
-Perspex is 34 HP wide and, due to the motor and multiplexer drum, is nearly 34 HP deep as well.
+Perspex is 34 HP wide and, due to the motor and multiplexer drum, is nearly 140 mm deep.

 ### IN 1 through IN 16